 Celia Brinkerhoff, Hortliculture Librarian

 Try one of our many plant encyclopedias or handbooks.
-The following print books are either located in the Reference or General collection of the Langley campus Library.
-Use the links below for more information about the titles.
+The following print books are located in the stacks at the Langley campus Library.
+Use the links below for more information about the titles and how to find them.

 Or, start with one of the following online resources: